ttri1507/CDNC3/README.md

 ### Customization
 You can modify the parameters such as the number of users, UAV antennas, and total power in the main.py script.

+p/s: Thanks to the Google Cloud Platform for supporting me with free hardware devices to solve this problem.😊